usatiuk/dhfs/README.md

 FUSE 2 userspace library also should be available:

-- On Ubuntu `libfuse2` package can be installed, or a analogous package for other distributions.
+- On Ubuntu `libfuse2` package can be installed, or an analogous package for other distributions.

 - On Windows, [WinFsp](https://winfsp.dev/) should be installed.

 - On macOS, [macFUSE](https://macfuse.github.io/).